 "Take courage as you fulfill your duties, and may the LORD be with those who do what is right." -2 Chronicles 19:11

-I love how God moves us forward when our divine assignments are completed.
+I love how God moves us forward when our divine assignments have been completed.
 I love how when we process through the journey God's way, we finish right on time—His time.
 What assignment have you recently finished?
 And where are you going next?
-If you don't know, ask the Holy Spirit to reveal His answer—His purpose and plan for your life at large and in your new season.
+If you don't know, ask the Holy Spirit to reveal His purpose and plan for your life at large and in your new season.

 A job well done feels good.
 It gives us a sense of accomplishment and builds our faith and confidence, our trust in the Holy Spirit and in God’s word for the next mission.

 It is important that we intentionally keep our path clear along the journey by following the leading of the Holy Spirit and consistently making right choices.